gnolang/gno/docs/getting-started/using-gnokey.md

 ## ABCI queries

 Using ABCI queries you can query the state of the chain without spending any gas.
-All queries are need to be pointed towards a specific remote address from which the state will be retrieved.
+All queries need to be pointed towards a specific remote address from which the state will be retrieved.

 ### `query`